poc-examples/openshift-tekton/README.md

 - Choose the events you wish the webhook to trigger on (e.g., "push").
 - Set the content type to `application/json`.
 - Save the webhook.
+- Customize this webhook as called for by your usecase.